Stan Nicholson

 Stan Nicholson is a former professional rugby league footballer who played in the 1950s, 1960s and 1970s.
 He played at club level for Featherstone Rovers.

 Playing career

 Nicholson made his début for Featherstone Rovers on Saturday 4 April 1959.

 Challenge Cup Final appearances

 Nicholson was a reserve to travel in Featherstone Rovers' 17-12 victory over Barrow in the 1966–67 Challenge Cup Final during the 1966–67 season at Wembley Stadium, London on Saturday 13 May 1967, in front of a crowd of 76,290.

 Testimonial match

 Nicholson's benefit season at Featherstone Rovers took place during the 1969–70 season.

-Genealogical information
+Personal life

 Stan Nicholson is the uncle of the rugby league footballer who played in the 1980s for Featherstone Rovers; Tony Nicholson.